isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

     the original behavioral parameters specified in ``dhcp-ddns``.
 It will do so by translating the parameter into its global equivalent.
 If a parameter is specified both globally and in ``dhcp-ddns``, the latter value will be ignored.
 In either case, a log will be emitted explaining what has occurred.
-Specifying these values within ``dhcp-ddns`` is deprecated and support for it may be removed at some future date.
+Specifying these values within ``dhcp-ddns`` is deprecated and support for it will be removed at some future date.

 The default configuration and values would appear as follows: